 "Damn," said Caelgar.
 "We probably should have left the ward and finished the creatures.
 We know where they'll go.
 We know they'll be back."

 "Not until next year," said Talmere.
 "And much can happen in a year."

 They knocked back another drink to that, and to Valdoran's success.

 Then Sedocaen scowled.
 "Might ev'n have cleaned out the bloody spiderwebs by then."

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Luke ManlyWrite a Review